Local region-learning modules for point cloud classification: Method

 \subsection{Integration to PointNet++}

-The proposed local region-learning modules, CSM and RUM can be integrated into any hierarchical deep learning framework consisting of sampling and grouping stages, where group centers and group radii are needed to be determined.
-The classification network architecture of PointNet++ \citep{Qi2017PointNet2}, shown in Fig. \ref{fig:poitnet2_network}, is selected to demonstrate the effectiveness of the proposed modules.
+The basic structure of the classification network architecture of PointNet++ \citep{Qi2017PointNet2} is shown in Figure \ref{fig:pointnet2}a.
 The global descriptors representing each object are extracted by passing its point cloud representation through three Set Abstraction (SA) layers.
 The category scores are obtained by applying fully connected layers to the global descriptor.

 At each SA layer, the center points $c_j^L$ of $N_L$ local regions are determined with the FPS algorithm.
-CSM and RUM can be integrated to either or both of the first two layers as shown in Fig. \ref{fig:poitnet2_modules}.
-If CSM is "ON" at a particular layer, the center points are shifted by $\Delta c_j^L$ as in Eq. \ref{eq:hatcj}, otherwise they are not altered.
+CSM and RUM can be integrated to either or both of the first two layers as shown in Figure \ref{fig:pointnet2}c.
+If CSM is "ON" at a particular layer, the center points are shifted by $\Delta c_j^L$ as in Equation \ref{eq:hatcj}, otherwise they are not altered.
 If RUM is "OFF", a local region with radius $r^L$, which is kept constant for layer $L$, is established around each center point.
-If RUM is "ON", then the radius is updated using Eq. \ref{eq:radius}, and a local region of radius $r_j^L$ is formed around center point $c_j^L$.
+If RUM is "ON", then the radius is updated using Equation \ref{eq:radius}, and a local region of radius $r_j^L$ is formed around center point $c_j^L$.
 Grouping is performed by randomly selecting $K$ points in the local regions.
 After the features of the $K$ points are mapped to higher dimensions independently with MLP layers, the features of the local region centers are calculated by taking the maximum among the feature channels of grouped points.

 The third abstraction layer is responsible for computing the global descriptor for the entire point cloud of the object.
 At this layer, a single center point is defined, with its "local region" covering all the center points conveyed from the previous layer.